azurecz/azuretechacademy-hybridit-labs-day3/README.md

 ```

 ## Kubernetes: Deployments
 Rather that using Pod directly let's create Deployment object.
 Controller than creates ReplicaSet and making sure that desired number of Pods is always running.
-There are few more configurations we have added as best practice that we are going to need later in lab:
+There are few more configurations we have added as best practice that we are going to need later in lab.

+First modify deploymentApp1replica.yaml image: to reflect your container repository and tag for Linux version of our application.

+Deploy.

 ```powershell
 kubectl apply -f deploymentApp1replica.yaml